 - See date of registration, last activity, API key, and workspace count

 - Delete account

 - Deactivate API key

-- Default workspace settings: if enabled, all new users who sign up will be automatically be added to the default workspace you've chosen .
+- Default workspace settings: If enabled, all new users who sign up will be automatically be added to the default workspace you've chosen .
 You have to enter the workspace ID in the input field (to find the workspace ID, log in to Clockify, go to workspace settings, and copy the unique 24-char part that's in the URL).

-- Custom links settings: if you don't want to show default Clockify Support links in the sidebar, you can set your own (eg. create an "Instructions" link which will lead to your company's wiki on how to track time).
+- Custom links settings: If you don't want to show default Clockify Support links in the sidebar, you can set your own (eg. create an "Instructions" link which will lead to your company's wiki on how to track time).
 To remove a custom link, leave the fields empty and save.

 - SMTP Configuration: if you wish Clockify to send emails (like reminders, forgot password, etc.), you'll need to enter your server's SMTP parameters.

 - Custom emails settings: define who gets what system emails.

 If you want people to use your single sign-on system for logging in, you'll have to configure your SSO of choice (OAuth2/LDAP/SAML) in System Settings.
 You can use multiple SSO systems at once.

 SSO configuration is applied across the whole system, meaning once you've set up the SSO, it's applied across all workspaces (unlike in Clockify Cloud, where SSO is set up in Authentication tab and works only for that specific workspace).